 Commander Keen in Invasion of the Vorticons is a action-platform game developed by Ideas from the Deep (before becoming Id Software) and published by Apogee Software.
 Its first episode, Marooned in Mars, was released for DOS in 1990 and it’s the one I’ll be reviewing today.

-But before taking a look at it, let’s talk about its history first: Commander Keen came to be when famous game designer, John Carmack, came up with a way to program graphics with smooth scrolling in any direction, which could be used to create computer games capable of rivalling 8-bit console games.
+But before we take a look at it, let’s talk about its history first: Commander Keen came to be when famous game designer, John Carmack, came up with a way to program graphics with smooth scrolling in any direction, which could be used to create computer games capable of rivalling 8-bit console games.

 Carmack showed this to Tom Hall, who then had the idea of recreating the first level of Super Mario Bros.
-3 with Carmack.
-Then the pair showed their work to another famous designer, John “Beautiful Hair” Romero, who (along with Jay Wilbur and Lane Loathe) suggested creating a full demo of Super Mario Bros.
+3. Then the pair showed their work to another famous designer, John “Beautiful Hair” Romero, who (along with Jay Wilbur and Lane Loathe) suggested creating a full demo of Super Mario Bros.
 3 in order to pitch Nintendo for a possible PC port.
-But Nintendo, while praising their efforts, refused the pitch because they wanted their games to remain exclusive to their consoles (except for Mario edutainment titles, but that’s a story for another day).
+But Nintendo, while praising their efforts, refused the pitch because they wanted their games to remain exclusive to their consoles (except for the Mario edutainment titles, but that’s a story for another day).